Thumbnail photo for the tallest tropical tree in the world

 Jun 2016: 89.5 Metres (294 Feet)

-In April 2016, conservation scientists from the University of Cambridge discovered this giant tree during reconnaissance flights over east side of Maliau Basin (Sabah’s Lost World).
-However, this record only lasted for four months when another taller tree found in Danum Valley.
+In April 2016, conservation scientists from the University of Cambridge discovered this giant tree during reconnaissance flights over the east side of Maliau Basin (Sabah’s Lost World).
+However, this record only lasted for four months when another taller tree was found in Danum Valley.

 Professional tree climber measuring the tree